Translational & Basic Science Research Center at University Hospitals ENT Institute

 Clinical Research at University Hospitals Targets Improved Treatments and Cures

-The ENT Translational & Basic Science Research Center at University Hospitals Ear, Nose & Throat Institute conducts a wide range of clinical research projects aimed at identifying causes, perfecting treatments and finding cures for disorders affecting the ears, nose and throat.
+The ENT Translational & Basic Science Research Center at University Hospitals Ear, Nose & Throat Institute conducts a wide range of clinical research projects and clinical trials aimed at identifying causes, perfecting treatments and finding cures for disorders affecting the ears, nose and throat.

 In many areas, our research team is at the leading edge, driving the state of the art.
 For example, our team used the laboratory mouse to identify genes associated with hearing loss.
 This finding expedited the discovery of the gene responsible for Usher syndrome type 1F (USH1F), which causes deafness and blindness.
 Using the mouse model, researchers around the world can investigate specific tests and treatments for USH1F patients.